ganimomer/eslint-stats/README.md

 ### byErrorAndWarning
 Shows the eslint report, aggragated by errors and warnings, without separation into specific files.
 Errors are red, and warnings are yellow.

+### byErrorAndWarningStacked
+Shows the eslint report, aggragated by errors and warnings, without separation into specific files.
+Errors are red, and warnings are yellow.
+If any rule is an error in one file and a warning in another, results show up stacked.

+ ### byFolder